CodiumTeam/docker-training/exercise-4/README.md

 - WORDPRESS_DB_NAME=wordpress_db
 - WORDPRESS_TABLE_PREFIX=wp_

   > Notice how we use the name of the database service as defined in the docker-compose file to indicate the host name of the database to the wordpress service.
-Services in docker-compose can reach each other using the service name as hostname for the destination, this is called DNS service discovery, it will only work for services using the same network, if no network is defined, docker-compose will create a default one and connect all services to it.
+Services in docker compose can reach each other using the service name as hostname for the destination, this is called DNS service discovery, it will only work for services using the same network, if no network is defined, docker compose will create a default one and connect all services to it.

 3. Finally, you should add `depends_on` as an extra key to the `wordpress` service to express the dependency, since `wordpress` now requires the `db` service to function correctly.
-4. Invoke `docker-compose up -d` again.
+4. Invoke `docker compose up -d` again.
-5. Execute `docker-compose logs -f db` to check the database is starting correctly with the new configuration.
+5. Execute `docker compose logs -f db` to check the database is starting correctly with the new configuration.
 This process can take a few seconds.
 6. Verify that the site is still displaying correctly in your browser.

 If you get the error `Error establishing a database connection` it can be due two reasons:
  * The database is still starting, check for the message `ready for connections` in the logs, if the database is ready and the problem persists go to the next point.
- * Try running `docker-compose down` and bring it up again.
+ * Try running `docker compose down` and bring it up again.
 This happens because you tried to set up a database connection from the web interface in the previous step and the docker container for wordpress created a config file with wrong credentials.
    When you brought up the database, the wordpress container was not recreated because its definition did not change, but we need it to start from a clean state, that's why we want to delete it and start a new one.

 ### Add persistence to avoid losing data

-If you run `docker-compose down` and `up` again, the data would be lost.
+If you run `docker compose down` and `up` again, the data would be lost.
 In order to keep it, you would need to define a volume to persist the data.

 1. Declare a new volume at the end of the `docker-compose.yml`
    ```yaml